ddionrails/ddionrails.github.io/user_guide/index.markdown

 Search Engine
 -------------

 On the main page a search option can be found.
 This is a quick way to be navigated directly to the respective results if the user has a variable name, dataset, topic etc. in mind.
-It also helps for a quick overview if the user’s interest is to find out if there is any data available for his research topic/question.
+It also helps for a quick overview if the user's interest is to find out if there is any data available for his research topic/question.

 For instance, if you are looking for which results will be displayed for the keyword "age", you can find a total of 2614 results listed.
 However, this may be too overwhelming.
 Thus, it provides you a way to narrow your search output.
-Possible classes above the total results are "Concepts", "Variables", "Questions" and "Publications" – all marked with its own symbol in front.
+Possible classes above the total results are "Concepts", "Variables", "Questions" and "Publications" - all marked with its own symbol in front.

 ![search](images/search.png)